surenderthakran/gomind/README.md

 - Smartly estimates ideal number of hidden layer neurons (if a count is not given during model configuration) for given input and output sizes.
 - Uses [Mean Squared Error function](https://en.wikipedia.org/wiki/Mean_squared_error) to calculate error while back propagating.

-Note: To understand the basic understanding of back-propagation in neural networks, one can refer to my blog [here](https://www.surenderthakran.com/articles/tech/implement-back-propagation-neural-network).
+Note: To understand the basic functioning of back-propagation in neural networks, one can refer to my blog [here](https://www.surenderthakran.com/articles/tech/implement-back-propagation-neural-network).

 ## Usage
 ```